oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 tail -f nohup.out
 ```

-Connect to your source WebLogic console , using a browser.
+Connect to your source WebLogic console , using a browser
-Get the ip of you host workshop server - you can execute the command  **curl ifconfig.co** to get your servers ip

-And use it as http://host_ip:7001/console with the following credentials weblogic/welcome1 ( these are the initial source domain credentials).
+And use , the public ip of your vm as host_ip  http://host_ip:7001/console  with the following credentials weblogic/welcome1 ( these are the initial source domain credentials).

 Take some time examining the structure of you source domain before to start the migration process with the WDT tool.